ve12sus/youtube-comment/README.md

 * How to deploy things onto hosting, the steps to get permissions all in working order, and how each piece relates to the rest.
 * How to set up a database, the syntax used, and things you can do to it.
+Hosting Admin duties.
 * How to use prepared statments in PHP to interact with MySQL.
 * How to use CURL/Browser to test hosted APIs.
+* How to move from production to deployment.

 ---
 ## What's next?